Kyguyog/DoomPDF-Premade/README.md

 # DoomPDF-Premade
-I got the pdf from https://github.com/ading2210/doompdf btw i did not make this
+I got the pdf from https://github.com/ading2210/doompdf.
+So, i did not make this